 In NSW, these orders are called Apprehended Violence Orders (AVO), and in QLD they are called Domestic Violence Orders (DVO).

-Although having one of these orders made against you is not a criminal offence if you are subject to one your life is completely controlled by the person in whose favour that order is made.
+Although, having one of these orders made against you is not a criminal offence if you are subject to one your life is completely controlled by the person in whose favour that order is made.
 If you are not careful, they can manipulate the system to their advantage.
-For example, it is quite common to hear stories of one party to a broken relationship seeking an order against the other so that he or she might gain custody of the children or sole occupancy of the family home.
+For example, it is quite common to hear stories of one party with a broken relationship seeking an order against the other so that he or she might gain custody of the children or sole occupancy of the family home.

 The pain doesn't stop there though.
 Domestic violence offences are now being treated very seriously by courts.
 In New South Wales section 14(4) of the Crimes (Domestic and Personal Violence) Act 2007 states that if you are charged with breaching an Apprehended Violence Order and you are alleged to have used violence when breaching that order, imprisonment must be imposed - regardless of whether or not its your first time before the courts.

 In Queensland, in the case of R v Fairbrother QCA 105 the Court of Appeal has said: